By Dennis Chenard.

 That said, MDM pitched projects and venture internships have resulted in a number of successful start-ups and some that are on their way.

--Hplus Technologies was founded in 2012 by Dhruv Adhia, Vincent Yang, and Yamin Li after completing their Master's at the Centre for Digital Media in Vancouver, BC.
+- Hplus Technologies was founded in 2012 by Dhruv Adhia, Vincent Yang, and Yamin Li after completing their MDM degree.
 Together, they worked out of a garage to create and test their very first holographic platform.
 Since then, the platform underwent a host of iterations, before it became known as the current product, "Holus."
 After three years, the company has grown from 3 individuals to a group of 20 dedicated, eager, and passionate people with unique backgrounds.

 Hplus Technologies, interactive holographic Magic Room.